smartdev328/react-native-flare/README.md

 When the build is complete, in the menu bar, go to `Window → Organizer` and click the **Distribute App** button.
 Then select `App Store Connect; Next → Upload; Next` and wait for the upload to complete.
 The upload will only complete successfully if you:

 1. Are logged into Xcode with your Apple ID, and
 2. Have the appropriate permissions in App Store Connect.
+(See Build Prerequisites)

 ![Screenshot: Organizer](docs/images/xcode-organizer@2x.png)